KDE/documentation-develop-kde-org/content/docs/plasma/kwin/api.md

 * `ClickToFocus`: Clicking into a window activates it.
 This is also the default.
 * `FocusFollowsMouse`: Moving the mouse pointer actively onto a normal window activates it.
 For convenience, the desktop and windows on the dock are excluded.
 They require clicking.
 * `FocusUnderMouse`: The window that happens to be under the mouse pointer becomes active.
 The invariant is: no window can have focus that is not under the mouse.
-This also means that Alt-Tab won't work properly and popup dialogs are usually unsable with the keyboard.
+This also means that `Alt+Tab` won't work properly and popup dialogs are usually unusable with the keyboard.
 Note that the desktop and windows on the dock are excluded for convenience.
 They get focus only when clicking on it.
 * `FocusStrictlyUnderMouse`: This is even worse than FocusUnderMouse.
 Only the window under the mouse pointer is active.
 If the mouse points nowhere, nothing has the focus.
 If the mouse points onto the desktop, the desktop has focus.
 The same holds for windows on the dock.

 #### WindowOperation